MEET THE

 community grounded in small local groups of faith and life.

-The Year 7 and 8 RE Curriculum as an invitation to trace salvation history and meet the person of Jesus Christ:
+Workshop topic: The Year 7 and 8 RE Curriculum as an invitation to trace salvation history and meet the person of Jesus Christ:

 Elyse McHardy